American Boxwood Shrubs

 |Soil Condition||Any well drained soil|

-The American Boxwood has glossy evergreen foliage on an upright columnar plant.
+The American Boxwood Shrubs have glossy evergreen foliage on an upright columnar plant.
 This growth habit makes this shrub ideal for a narrow hedge or background planting in full sun or part shade.
 Quite tolerant of shearing this beauty requires minimal care to maintain its form.

 American or Common Boxwood

 - Dark Green Color

 Other Products you may be interested in

 American Boxwood | Buxus sempervirens